derwells/multithreaded-fileserver/docs/pg_1_nonblocking.md

 \end{figure}
 \endlatexonly

 Therefore, it is impossible for an existing worker thread to interfere with the master thread.
-The master thread can safely create worker threads despite the lack of blocking and synchronization.
+The master thread can safely create worker threads.